2019 Memberships available soon!

 EOW (frequency): Shares are picked up Every Other Week.
 Please note that the price is more than half a weekly membership, due to administrative costs.

-Sustaining (special membership: Sustaining members are interested in more than just an exchange of cash for local produce.
+Sustaining (special membership): Sustaining members are interested in more than just an exchange of cash for local produce.
 They want to contribute tangibly to our efforts to regenerate and restore the earth (see our growing practices page for more on how we do this).
-In exchange for a larger financial commitment to our work nurturing the soil and protecting the environment, sustaining members are given access to our “premium” crops, ones we grow in quantities too small to share with everyone.
-This includes our fruits (hardy kiwifruit; in development are strawberries, blueberries, raspberries), rhubarb, bamboo shoots, some herbs, chestnuts, black walnuts, and crops we are experimenting with, such as microgreens and mushrooms (still in planning phases).
+In exchange for a larger financial commitment to our work nurturing the soil and protecting the environment, sustaining members will receive an egg share when they become available.
 When crops first start ripening, Sustaining members will receive the first distributions of those crops.
 Requests for larger amounts of individual items will always take priority.
 Finally, Sustaining members take precedence on the membership waiting list.
 In other words, we’ll fill our limited open slots first with Sustaining members, then add Standard members until we’ve reached our limit.
 Sustaining members pay an additional $250 per membership and can choose whichever size and frequency share they prefer.

 - Standard share: $1100 (Weekly); $600 (EOW)